Shaukataliii/atomic-habits-lessons/README.md

 ### 10. If you can’t find a single quality that gives you exceptional results, look for a combination.

 ### 11. When you can't win by being better, win by being different.

+### 12. Our genes don't eliminate the need for hard work, they clarify it.